Shared Components¶

 - Returns a handle with

 The handle is the only thing you need to keep alive.
-Mounted components are auto-destroyed when your extension is disabled or unloaded — but you should still call destroy() yourself when you reuse the target for something else, to avoid leaking memory.
+A registered root may be temporarily detached without losing mounted component state; any body-ported component UI is hidden and made inert until the root is attached again.
+Removing or reparenting the target, or unregistering its placement root, destroys the mount.
+The host also destroys mounts when your extension is disabled or unloaded — but you should still call destroy() yourself when you reuse the target for something else, to avoid leaking memory.

 Shared handle shape¶